rsdoiel/antenna/science_and_technology.md

 ## Microsoft quietly erases Windows 11 TPM 2.0 bypass workaround from help page

-date: 2025-02-05, updated: 2025-02-05, from: The Register (UK I.T.
+date: 2025-02-05, updated: 2025-02-06, from: The Register (UK I.T.
 News)

-<h4>You&#39;ll upgrade that aging piece of kit and you&#39;ll like it</h4> <p>For the past three years, Microsoft documented a way to run Windows 11 on PCs that lack Trusted Platform Module 2.0 hardware - but that workaround has now disappeared from its help page.…</p>
+<h4>You&#39;ll upgrade that aging piece of kit and you&#39;ll like it</h4> <p><strong>updated</strong>  For the past three years, Microsoft documented a way to run Windows 11 on PCs that lack Trusted Platform Module 2.0 hardware – but that workaround has now disappeared from its help page.…</p>

 <br>